-In the metal cutting process, the cutting part of the tool directly responsible for the cutting work, so the tool material is usually referred to as the material of the cutting part of the tool.
+In the metal cutting process, the cutting part of the tool is directly responsible for the cutting work.
+Therefore, the material of the cutting part of the tool is usually referred to as the tool material.

-The reasonable choice of tool material is an important part of the cutting process, which largely determines the level of cutting productivity, tool consumption and processing costs, the size of the machining accuracy and surface quality.
+The reasonable choice of tool material is an important part of the cutting process, as it largely determines the level of cutting productivity, tool consumption and processing costs, as well as the size of the machining accuracy and surface quality.

 The development of cutting tool materials is also promoted and influenced by the development of workpiece materials.

-Today I will share with you the basics of cutting tool materials as well as the method to select it.
+Today, I will share with you the basics of cutting tool materials, as well as methods for selecting them.

 The properties that cutting tool materials should have

-During the working process, the cutting tool has to be subjected to great cutting pressure, friction and impact force, resulting in high cutting temperature.
+During the cutting process, the cutting tool is subjected to great cutting pressure, friction, and impact force, resulting in a high cutting temperature.

-The tool works in such a high temperature, high pressure and severe friction environment, and the use of inappropriate materials will quickly wear or break the tool.
+The tool works in such a high-temperature, high-pressure, and severe friction environment.
+The use of inappropriate materials will quickly wear down or break the tool.

 Therefore, the tool material should be able to meet some basic requirements.